 The muwashah is called Andalusian in Syria, since the middle of the XIX century because this poetic form is native of Al Andalus, a nostalgia of the golden age of the Arab conquest and its cultural influence, and perhaps also to asserting itself in opposition to the Ottoman invader.
 By extension, some musicians name the different parts from a Wasla, including the Samai, Andalusian music …

 Pretty much as you want it, as long as it’s made with elegance.
 There are no rules, because there isn’t a dance tradition of this style.
 While the choreographer Mahmoud Reda created his own style, others developed differently this new style of dance.
 With or without scarfs in hands, in middle-age costume or in bedhah, on the ground or not, it’s up to you.

 Here are some examples of dance interpretation on a mouachah, creations or traditions of the Middle East.

 A muwashah performed by Leila Mourad and “danced’ in group

 Another version of the same song by a Syrian group (or Lebanesse?)

-We sometimes find teachers of oriental dance that call muwashahat dance a Samai.
-The Samai is danced (all music can be danced on, as long as it’s not religious music) certainly with elegance as well, as it’s classical music, but it’s neither of the middle-age, nor Andalousian, nor a poem.
+We sometimes find oriental dance teachers who call muwashahat dance a Samai.
+The Samai is dancing (all the music can dance as long as it is not religious) certainly with elegance also because it is a learned music, but it is neither the Middle Ages nor Andalusian nor a poem.